[Part 1: Basics] OpenClaw.AI Master Class: Create Your Own Autonomous AI Agent with Gemini and Docker

 • macOS (Both Intel and Apple Silicon supported)

-• Linux (Any distribution where Docker can be installed)
+• Linux (All distributions where Docker can be installed)

 Computing Power (Hardware)

-• Memory: Minimum 8GB or more recommended (to run Docker and the browser simultaneously and smoothly)
+• Memory: Minimum 8GB or more recommended (to smoothly run Docker and the browser simultaneously)

-• Storage: Approximately 20GB or more of free space (for storing Docker images and working files)
+• Storage: Approximately 20GB or more of free space (for storing Docker images and project files)

 Tools Used: Docker Desktop (or Docker Engine)